dgilland/sqlservice/README.rst

 This library is meant to enhance your usage of SQLAlchemy.
 SQLAlchemy is great and this library tries to build upon that by providing useful abstractions on top of it.

-- Database client that helps manage an ORM scoped session.
+- Sync and asyncio database clients to manage ORM sessions with enhanced session classes.
 - Base class for a declarative ORM Model that makes updating model columns and relationships easier and converting to a dictionary a breeze.
 - Decorator-based event register for SQLAlchemy ORM events that can be used at the model class level.
 No need to register the event handler outside of the class definition.
-- An application-side nestable transaction context-manager that helps implement pseudo-subtransactions for those that want implicit transaction demarcation, i.e. session autocommit, without using session subtransactions.
 - And more!